 The Comptroller will disregard and make relevant adjustments to arrangements which are carried out with tax avoidance as one of their main purposes and are not for bona fide commercial reasons.

-For more information, you may refer to the circular (PDF, 364KB) which provides some case studies to illustrate common business arrangements that may give rise to tax avoidance concerns.
+For more information, you may refer to the e-Tax Guide (PDF, 548KB) which provides some case studies to illustrate common business arrangements that may give rise to tax avoidance concerns.
 It also lays out IRAS' approach in dealing with such business arrangements.

 5. Reconciliation of income declaration with assets purchased